EssenceSentry/awesome-web-resources/README.md

 - [Invidious](https://invidio.us/) – An alternative front-end to YouTube.

-- [Login – ProtonMail](https://mail.protonmail.com/login) – Log in or create an account.
+- [ProtonMail](https://mail.protonmail.com/) – Log in or create an account.

 - [Mail.
 Done.
 Right.
-Tutanota Login & Sign up for an Ad-free Mailbox](https://mail.tutanota.com/login) – Mail.
+Tutanota](https://mail.tutanota.com/) – Mail.
 Done.
 Right.
 Make a fresh start in 2019 and get a free mail account that does not abuse your emails for advertising.
 Tutanota is fast, easy, secure and free of ads.

 - [plic](https://plic.ml/) – Send one-time secret messages securely with plic.